Milkado/go-migrations/README.md

 - [ ] Rollback migration (just need testing)
 - [ ] Seeding with type safety
 - [X] Refactor alterations to fucntion like references
+- [ ] Separate migrate command to a standalone build
+- [ ] Add option to use SQL files
 - [ ] Add tests
     - [X] Add tests for SQL generation
     - [X] Add tests for generating files